dasch-swiss/dsp-api/docs/03-endpoints/api-v2/text/custom-standoff.md

 A successful response returns the Iri of the mapping.
-However, the Iri of a mapping is predictable: it consists of the project Iri followed by `/mappings/` and the `mappingName` submitted in the JSON (if the name already exists, the request will be rejected).
-Once created, a mapping can be used to create TextValues in DSP-API.
-The formats are documented in the typescript interfaces `addMappingRequest` and `addMappingResponse` in module `mappingFormats`
+However, the Iri of a mapping is predictable: it consists of the project Iri followed by `/mappings/` and the `knora-api:mappingHasName` submitted in the JSON-LD (if the name already exists, the request will be rejected).
+Once created, a mapping can be used to create TextValues in Knora.
+The formats are documented in the v2 typescript interfaces `AddMappingRequest` and `AddMappingResponse` in module `MappingFormats`